 RWI has contributed to strengthening institutional capacities for human rights education and research at Zimbabwean universities since 2016.
-This has been done through teachers training, curricula and library development, literature, publication support and scholarships.
+This has been done through teachers training, curricula and library development, literature, publication support and scholarships for studies and research.

-RWI collaborates with institutions that include the College for Business, Peace, Leadership and Governance at Africa University, the Faculty of Law at Midlands State University, the Herbert Chitepo School of Law at Great Zimbabwe University, the Faculty of Law at University of Zimbabwe, the Faculty of Law at Zimbabwe Ezekiel Guti University and the Council for Legal Education.
+RWI’s main academic partners are the Faculty of Law and College for Business, Peace, Leadership and Governance at Africa University, the Faculty of Law at Midlands State University, the Herbert Chitepo School of Law at Great Zimbabwe University, the Faculty of Law at University of Zimbabwe, the Faculty of Law at Zimbabwe Ezekiel Guti University and the Council for Legal Education.

 Clinical Legal Education